HL7/fhir-saner/input/pagecontent/CSV_Conversion.md

     map=code1,code2,...,codeN

-This would specify that column heads be named code1 code2 ... codeN in the CSV file used during conversion.
+This would specify that column heads be named code1 code2 … codeN in the CSV file used during conversion.

 Although FHIR does not generally specify the importance of ordering in multi-valued parameters, implementations **should** use the order to manage the order of the columns in the CSV output.
 Thus:

-    map=code2,code1,...,codeN
+    map=code2,code1, … ,codeN

-This specify that column heads be output in the order code2 code1 ... codeN in the CSV file (reversing the order of code1 and code2).
+This specify that column heads be output in the order code2 code1 … codeN in the CSV file (reversing the order of code1 and code2).